Zvi Griliches: Memorials and tributes

 The Zvi Griliches Research Data Center was established in his memory at the Samuel Neaman Institute for Advanced Studies in Science and Technology in Israel.
 The Zvi Griliches Excellence Award was established by the Economics Education and Research Consortium (EERC) in Russia and other former Soviet Union countries.

-The Zvi Griliches Research Seminar in the Economics of Innovation was held by the Barcelona Graduate School of Economics to promote interactions between academic researchers, innovation policy practitioners, statistical office analysts and PhD students with a general interest in analyzing technological innovation from an economic point of view.
+The Zvi Griliches Research Seminar in the Economics of Innovation was held by the Barcelona Graduate School of Economics to promote interactions between academic researchers, innovation policy practitioners, statistical office analysts and Ph.D. students with a general interest in analyzing technological innovation from an economic point of view.

-In 2001, in the memory of Zvi Griliches, the International Advisory Board of the New Economic School, with the full approval of the entire NES community, decided to establish an annual series of lectures in economics.
-“The Zvi Griliches Memorial Lectures” are presented by leading scholars and open for everyone.
+In 2001, in memory of Zvi Griliches, the International Advisory Board of the New Economic School, with full approval by the entire NES community, decided to establish an annual series of lectures in economics.
+"The Zvi Griliches Memorial Lectures" are presented by leading scholars and open to everyone.